 How to Start an LLC in Alabama

-To start an LLC in Alabama, you need to choose a business name, designate a registered agent, file your Certificate of Formation, and (most likely) get a business license.
-We’ll walk you through each of the steps required to create your Alabama LLC, plus a few steps that aren’t required, but are most definitely best practice.
+To start an LLC in Alabama, you need to choose a business name, designate a registered agent, file your Certificate of Formation, and (likely) get a business license.
+We’ll walk you through each of these required steps, plus a few more that aren’t required but are definitely best practice.

 Step 1: Name Your Alabama LLC